-1. Appraise the agency's human resource demographics, give demographic data, so that the recruitment, selection, and effective and consistent with law and current best practice (NFPA 1021: 7.2.1) (CTS 2-1) d placement of human resources is Evaluator Signature: Date Verified: 2.
-Initiate or further develop a program, given current empl that a positive and participative employee/management (NFPA 1021: 7.2.2) (CTS 2-2) Evaluator Signature: Date Verified: 3.
-Evaluate the organization's education and in-service train the job requirements for all positions within the agency, and maintain required proficiencies.
-(NFPA 1021: 7.2.3) (0.2.3) so that all employees can achieve Evaluator Signature: Date Verified:
+1. demographics, given appropriate community ent, selection, and placement of human resources is irrent best practices.
+Evaluator Signature: Date Verified: 2.
+Initiate or further develop a program, gi that a positive and participative employ (NFPA 1021: 7.2.2) (CTS 2-2) ven current employee/management relations, so ee/management program exists.
+Evaluator Signature: Date Verified: 3. nd in-service training program, given a summary of ithin the agency, so that all employees can achieve PA 1021: 7.2.3) (CTS 2-3) Evaluator Signature: Date Verified:

-6 If the candidate is already the fire chief, any task book role or responsibility assigned to a fire chief should be fulfilled by a higher authority - i.e., city manager, board chair, etc.
+&lt;sup>6 If the candidate is already the fire chief, any task book role or responsibility assigned to a fire chief should be fulfilled by a higher authority - i.e., city manager, county administrative officer, board chair, etc.